studiochampgauche/headless-react-wordpress-boilerplate/README.md

 ## Medias Caching

-- When you [download medias](https://github.com/studiochampgauche/headless-react-wordpress-boilerplate?tab=readme-ov-file#loader-concept), each image|video|audio file is added to the cache.
+- When you [download medias](https://github.com/studiochampgauche/headless-react-wordpress-boilerplate?tab=readme-ov-file#loader-concept), each image|video|audio file is added to the cache API.
-- You can disable caching by adding `cache` parameter to `false` in your medias REST request.
+- You can disable caching for a file by adding `cache` parameter to `false` in your medias REST request.
 Refer to the REST requests in your `src > back > theme > functions.php`.

 > [!NOTE]
 > No logic is done for clear files from the cache.